danidiaz/moo-nad/README.md

 - The implementation *doesn't* depend on `moo-nad`.
 Implementations in Backpack don't depend on the singatures they implement.

-- The test suite depends on the program logic, `moo-nad` and the implementation.
+- The test suite depends on the program logic and the implementation.

 ## caveat emptor